deltachat/deltachat-pages/en/help.md

 ### How can I check the encryption of messages?

-- If a little **padlock** is shown beside a message, this denotes the message is end-to-end-encrypted and is sent from the given sender.
+- A little **padlock** shown beside a message denotes whether the message is end-to-end-encrypted from from the given sender.

 - If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.